 - Poorly designed upper eyelid creases

-- Visible lower eyelid blepharoplasty scar
+- Visible lower blepharoplasty scar

 - Failed lateral canthal surgery

 Corrective surgery to remove additional tissue is far more straightforward than a revision eyelid procedure to address the results of overly aggressive surgery, where tissue needs to be put back into the eyelid.
 Again, the aforementioned concerns are not technically considered surgical complications, yet in each case, additional surgery may be needed to achieve the desired outcome and truly satisfy the patient.

 During your initial consultation, Dr. Steinsapir will perform a comprehensive examination and will listen carefully to your post-operative eyelid surgery concerns.
 He will then create a personalized treatment plan that is carefully designed to ensure the safe and effective correction of any concerns that have arisen, and to bring your aesthetic and/or functional goals to fruition.
 Learn more information regarding revision eyelid recovery.

 For your convenience, Dr. Steinsapir has compiled a list of the most commonly asked questions about cosmetic revision eyelid surgery (blepharoplasty).
 If your question is not answered below, please do not hesitate to contact our private practice facility, located in Beverly Hills, California.
 We look forward to speaking with you, and are always available to answer any questions or concerns you may have.

 How do I know when I need revisional surgery?